Holomorphic representation of quantum computations: Introduction

 Analytic methods have long been used in quantum mechanics~\cite{segal1963mathematical,bargmann1961hilbert,hall260holomorphic,vourdas2006analytic}, in particular for the study of quantum chaos~\cite{leboeuf1990chaos}.
 The representation of qudit states using the zeros of a phase-space function goes back to Majorana~\cite{majorana1932atomi} and the study of quantum dynamics based on these zeros was initiated by Leb\oe uf~\cite{leboeuf1991phase}.
 The case of bosons was considered in~\cite{ellinas1995motion}, although only the motion of zeros of the representation was described and not the evolution of its Gaussian parameters, thus providing an incomplete description of the dynamics.
 Our work gives a complete description and unveils the connection between Gaussian quantum dynamics and Calogero--Moser classical dynamics.

-A notable use of complex analysis tools in CV quan tum information was made by Hudson~\cite{hudson1974wigner} and Soto and Claverie~\cite{soto1983wigner} to show that pure states with positive Wigner functions are Gaussian states, a result later extended to the Husimi function~\cite{lutkenhaus1995nonclassical}.
+A notable use of complex analysis tools in CV quantum information was made by Hudson~\cite{hudson1974wigner} and Soto and Claverie~\cite{soto1983wigner} to show that pure states with positive Wigner functions are Gaussian states, a result later extended to the Husimi function~\cite{lutkenhaus1995nonclassical}.
 These methods were reintroduced more recently with the definition of the single-mode non-Gaussian stellar hierarchy~\cite{chabaud2020stellar}.
-A definition of the multimode stellar rank subsequently appeared in~\cite{chabaud2020classical}, wherein a classical simulation algorithm of CV quantum circuits scaling with the stellar rank of the input state was obtained.
+A definition of the multimode stellar rank subsequently appeared in~\cite{chabaud2020classical}, wherein a classical simulation algorithm of specific CV quantum computations scaling with the stellar rank of the input state was obtained.
+This algorithm was recently generalized to arbitrary CV quantum computations, scaling with the stellar rank of both the input and the measurement~\cite{chabaud2022resources}.
 The stellar hierarchy was probed using experimental data in~\cite{chabaud2021certification}.
 On the other hand, the properties of the multimode stellar hierarchy have not been explored until our work.
 In particular, we show that our definition of the multimode stellar rank based on the structure of the holomorphic functions is equivalent to that of~\cite{chabaud2020classical}, based on the structure of the corresponding quantum states (Lemma~\ref{lem:decomp2}).

-In classical computing there exist several models~\cite{bournez2008survey} such as algebraic circuits~\cite{Valiant79}, the Blum--Schub--Smale (BSS) machine~\cite{BSS2000}, differential analyzers~\cite{Bush31} to mention a few, that rely on fundamentally different features than boolean models such as Turing machines.
+In classical computing there exist several models~\cite{bournez2008survey} such as algebraic circuits~\cite{Valiant79}, the Blum--Schub--Smale (BSS) machine~\cite{BSS2000}, or differential analyzers~\cite{Bush31} to mention a few, that rely on fundamentally different features than boolean models such as Turing machines.
 For instance, for the BSS machine the notion of halting states is related to stable fixed points of dynamical systems~\cite{BSS2000}, and the analogue of ${\sf NP}$-complete problems such as boolean satisfiability for this model is deciding Hilbert Nullstellensatz~\cite{smale98}.